Modern Slavery Statement 2019

 - what employees can do to flag up potential slavery or human trafficking issues to the relevant parties within the organisation; and

-- what external help is available, for example through ABTA.
+- where external help is available, for example through ABTA.

 Approval for this statement